 P-ROP Careers with Children Course #2730

-Level: 11-12

-Length: Year (10 credits)
+Year (double-blocked class 20 credits) Length:

 Prerequisite: Must be 16 years or older

-Graduation: Elective credit

-College Prep: Elective (g) credit
+Graduation: Elective credit College Prep: Elective (g) credit

-Students explore careers related to education throu igh the study of child

 Students explore careers related to education through the study of child development, positive guidance techniques, curriculum development and health and safety.
 Active class participation is enhanced by fieldwork at school sites under the guidance of a mentor teacher.
 All students are required to observe and/or participate in a variety of settings in elementary classrooms at the preschool level.
-Completion of this course with a B or better and 95% positive attendance articulates with LMC Child Development 1 worth 3 units of credit at LMC.
+Completion of this course with a B or better and 95% positive attendance articulates with LMC Child

+Development 1 worth 3 units of credit at LMC.
 This course includes Pediatric First Aid/CPR/AED certification.

-ROP Law Enforcement
+ROP Law Enforcement Course #0061